stochastic-sisyphus/research/verification-reversal.md

+# Verification Reversal

-# Verification Reversal: Cascades and Synthetic Productivity in an AI‑Mediated Economy
+Cascades and Synthetic Productivity in an AI‑Mediated Economy

 **Vanessa Beck**